 We make no representation concerning the particular effect that any factor may have on Mortgage prepayment behavior, or the prepayment rates for any type of Mortgage as compared to other kinds of Mortgages.

-On February 28, 2019, FHFA issued the UMBS Rule to require Fannie Mae and Freddie Mac to align programs, policies and practices that affect the prepayment rates of their TBA-eligible mortgage-backed securities.
-See Freddie Mac - Single Security Initiative, the CSP and Commingling - UMBS Rule.
+FHFA's UMBS Rule requires Fannie Mae and Freddie Mac to align programs, policies and practices that affect the prepayment rates of their TBA-eligible mortgage-backed securities.
+See Freddie Mac-Single Security Initiative, the CSP and Commingling-FHFA UMBS Rule.